 > Nested spatial scales of habitat patches for pitcher-plant dwelling insects [photos: G.Rasic]

 At a broad level, I am interested in various aspects of the ecology and evolution of spatially structured populations.
 I make extensive use of molecular tools in tackling such questions, so much of my research falls within the realm of molecular ecology.
-More specifically, my main research focus is in the emerging field of ‘landscape genetics’.
-Landscape genetics is a rapidly growing discipline that represents an integration of landscape ecology and traditional population genetics, and aims to understand how landscape structure affects the dynamics of genes in populations.
+More specifically, my main research focus is in the field of ‘landscape genetics’.
+Landscape genetics is a growing discipline that represents an integration of landscape ecology and traditional population genetics, and aims to understand how landscape structure affects the dynamics of genes in populations.

 Because dispersal is a key process that links landscape structure to population genetic structure, understanding the causes and consequences of dispersal is also a theme of my research.

-Some other recent or current projects include:
+Some recent projects and collaborations include: